a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 Emergence and Convergence: Qualitative Novelty and the Unity of Knowledge (Toronto Studies in Philosophy) by Mario Bunge

-Hyperthematics The Logic of Value by Marc M. Anderson
+Marc M. Anderson, *Hyperthematics The Logic of Value*

+Charles Hashorne, *Wisdom as Moderation*

 Douglas G. Flemons, *Completing Distinctions: Interweaving the Ideas of Gregory Bateson and Taoism into a unique approach to therapy*